Zimeon-/Zabbix-Repository/Zabbix Tools - Receiver to rsyslog/README.md

 # Introduction

+This is a modified version of Zabbix Experimental connector for data streaming (PoC) located at https://git.zabbix.com/projects/ZT/repos/receiver/browse.
+This modification removed writing to a file and adds

 A basic http server written on Golang to receive Zabbix server data stream and export it into file.
 Currently supports streaming of events and history data.
 Supports both http and https.